Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 ******************************************

-The target for the campaign is specified by the owner in the immutable variable ``goal`` when the contract is deployed.
+The target for the campaign is specified by the owner in the immutable parameter ``goal`` when the contract is deployed.
 To check whether the target have been met, we must compare the total amount raised to the target.